-Appropriate equipment, including a washer disinfector and steam sterilisers have been provided in sufficient numbers to meet the practice requirements.
+Appropriate equipment, including a washer disinfector, a DAC Universal and two steam sterilisers have been provided to meet the practice requirements.

 Review of documentation evidenced that equipment used in the decontamination process has been appropriately validated.

 Review of equipment logbooks evidenced that periodic tests are undertaken and recorded in keeping with HTM 01-05.